Energinet-DataHub/opengeh-edi/README.md

 In this program increment we are working on

-- Sending out calculation results for calculated flex consumption for the Energy supplier
+- Sending out calculation results for calculated flex consumption for the balance responsible party
-- Fixing minor errors in CIM XML schema
+- Creating acceptance test for testing message flow

 In the next program increment we are working on

-- Sending out calculation results for calculated flex consumption for the Balance supplier and balance responsible party
+- Sending out calculation results for calculated flex consumption for the Balance supplier

 ## Getting Started